ericmedvet/jgea/README.md

 where the solution space is the one of `BitString`s and the quality space is the one of `Double`s.

 There are other interfaces extending `QualityBasedProblem` that model more specific classes of problems.
-For example, there is class representing, in general, a classification problem:
+For example, there is a class representing, in general, a classification problem:

 ```java
 public class ClassificationProblem<O, L extends Enum<L>> implements ProblemWithValidation<Classifier<O, L>,